 Benefits of enabling SSPR

-Enabling Self Service Password Reset in Azure AD
+Enabling Self Service Password Reset in Microsoft Entra ID

 SSPR